10 TIPS ON HOW TO TRAIN FOR A SNOW TRAIL

 - Cold increases energy expenditure and consumption.
 Take this into account in planning your trail running race or training and do not program fasting workouts

-- Although you feel less the need to drink, the replenishment of fluids required by your in cold weather conditions remains almost similar.
+- Although you feel less the need to drink, the replenishment of fluids required by your body in cold weather conditions remains almost similar.
 To avoid forgetting to drink, set an alarm on your watch at 20′ intervals

-prepare a snow trail, running on the snow, running with cold weather, snow chains for trail running shoes, snow trails tips, TRAIL RUNNING COACHES, trail running programs, Trail Running Training, winter trail running
+prepare a snow trail, running on the snow, running with cold weather, snow chains for trail running shoes, snow trails tips, spikes, TRAIL RUNNING COACHES, trail running programs, Trail Running Training, winter trail running